Skip to main content

 • Hazard Reduction Burn notifications

 Hazard Reduction Burn notifications This page displays information on scheduled Hazard Reduction Burns for Queensland.
-These burns are conducted in preparation for fire season to help reduce the intensity and severity of bushfires.Smoke may impact residents and visitors to the area.
-Residents in the nearby surrounding areas should close…
+These burns are conducted in preparation the higher risk bushfire period to help reduce the intensity and severity of bushfires.Smoke may impact residents and visitors to the area.
+Residents in the nearby surrounding areas…

 • Rural Fire Service Queensland Volunteer Roles